wechto/paper/README.md

 :curly_loop: [Policy Transfer across Visual and Dynamics Domain Gaps via Iterative Grounding](https://arxiv.org/pdf/2107.00339.pdf) :+1: :fire:

 alternates between (1) directly minimizing both visual and dynamics domain gaps by grounding the source env in the target env domains, and (2) training a policy on the grounded source env.

+:curly_loop: [Learning Agile Robotic Locomotion Skills by Imitating Animals](https://arxiv.org/pdf/2004.00784.pdf) :+1: :fire: :fire:

+We show that by leveraging reference motion data, a single learning-based approach is able to automatically synthesize controllers for a diverse repertoire behaviors for legged robots.
+By incorporating sample efficient domain adaptation techniques into the training process, our system is able to learn adaptive policies in simulation that can then be quickly adapted for real-world deployment.

+ ​ ​

  ​